nextcloud/documentation/admin_manual/configuration_files/previews_configuration.rst

 JPEG quality setting:
 ^^^^^^^^^^^^^^^^^^^^^

 Default JPEG quality setting for preview images is '90'.
-You can change this with
+Change this with:

 ::